mvresh/ESG-entity-generator/Readme.txt

 Region and Loca Authority

-'Region' is distributed according to the probability of regions in Source dataset 'Local Authority' is randomly chosen according to the generated 'Region'
+'Region' is distributed according to the probability of regions in Source dataset 'Local Authority' is randomly chosen according to the generated 'Region' // Will be changing to probability matrix generateion

 ----------------------------------------------------------------------------------------